DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/qualifications-you-need-to-teach.md

 * a degree related to but not in the subject – for example, your degree is in engineering but you’d like to teach physics
 * an unrelated degree but relevant professional experience

+You can also train to teach two subjects at primary or secondary.
+You can:

+* choose primary with a subject, this will allow you to teach more of that other subject in your primary school
+* choose two subjects at secondary, this will allow you to teach both subjects in your secondary school

 Talk to your training provider to find out what you can train to teach.

 You could also receive a tax-free bursary or scholarship of up to £30,000 to train to teach certain subjects.
 [Find out more about your eligibility for a scholarship or bursary](/funding-and-support/scholarships-and-bursaries).

-You may also have the opportunity to teach other subjects in your career and can train to teach more than one subject.

 ## Do a subject knowledge enhancement (SKE) course